 Since this belongs on our Easter table, I wanted to take the time to really decorate the top with something special.

 I decided to use 2 Butterfinger Peanut Butter Cups Eggs on the top as a pair of "bunny feet" and wanted to use whipped cream to make a sweet puffy tail.
+Unless those candies return to production, you may need to substitute two Reese's Peanut Butter Eggs.

 I squeezed a bottled chocolate sauce lattice top over the surface of the pie, spiraled the whipped cream around the edge, dolloped with some daisy candies I found at the grocery store, and added my Butterfinger bunny accent.